zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/decrease-transportable-tablespace-import-export-time/decrease-transportable-tablespace-import-export-time.md

     Directory created.
     ```

-3. Create the `HR` user in PDB2.
+3. Create an `HR` user in PDB2.
 You need to pre-create the users that have objects in the transportable tablespace.

     ```
     SQL> <copy>CREATE USER hr IDENTIFIED BY Ora4U_1234;</copy>